dmayes403/timesheet_walkthrough/unit-05/pt2-department-component.md

 At this point you can restart your server with `ng serve` and you shouldn't see any errors.

 There's some styling that we're missing to make it look like the original image at the top of this page.
-Paste the code below into your `departments.component.scss` file.
+Paste the code below into the `departments.component.scss` file.

 ```
 mat-card {